snax4a/shy/README.md

 ## Testing

-Running `gulp test` will run the unit and integration tests.
+Running `npm test` will run the unit and integration tests.